 Known as the most tedious task in 3D, especially for beginners, UV mapping is also the glue that binds models, bakes and textures together.
-It's a crucial task, too, as a bad set of UVs and their resulting output can make a great model look awful.
+It's a crucial task, too, as a bad set of UVs and their resulting output can make even the best 3D models (opens in new tab) look awful.
 Whether you love or hate UVs, there's no escaping them – they are essential to understand.

 Some of the most common problems that novices run into when starting out with UV mapping is finding the whole process an incomprehensible soup of terms and concepts, as well as never quite knowing where to begin, especially when working on hard-edged models.